ethereum/ethereum-org-website/src/content/nft/index.md

 ## What's an NFT? {#what-are-nfts}

 NFTs are tokens that we can use to represent ownership of unique items.
 They let us tokenise things like art, collectibles, even real estate.
-They can only have one owner at a time and they're secured by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.
+They can only have one official owner at a time and they're secured by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.

 NFT stands for non-fungible token.
 Non-fungible is an economic term that you could use to describe things like your furniture, a song file, or your computer.
 These things are not interchangeable for other items because they have unique properties.